dataluscorp/browser/docs/setup/macos_build.rst

 Choosing a build type
 ~~~~~~~~~~~~~~~~~~~~~

-If you aren't modifying the Firefox backend, then then select one of the
+If you aren't modifying the Datalus backend, then then select one of the
 :ref:`Artifact Mode <Understanding Artifact Builds>` options.
 If you are
-building Firefox for Android, you should also see the :ref:`GeckoView Contributor Guide`.
+building Datalus for Android, you should also see the :ref:`GeckoView Contributor Guide`.

 Cleanup
 ~~~~~~~